 Back to the auxiliary 1st selector.
 The designers of the system found a way for the auxiliary 1st selectors to actually do something "useful".
-In these systems there was need for the caller to be able, by dialing a short code, to reach such "services" as the long distance operator, repair service, and even the business office.
-In figure 16 we see how that was done.
+In these systems there was need for the caller to be able, by dialing a short code, to reach such "services" as the information operator, the long distance operator, repair service, and even the telephone company business office.
+In Figure 18 we see how that was done.

-Figure 16.
+Figure 18.
 Service code access

-The specific example deals with access to the long distance operator.
-It turns out that the standard code for this "112".
+The specific example deals with access to the information operator.
+It turns out that the standard code for this "113".
 But that format was chosen based on a combination of two factors, one of which as the implementation we see in the figure (about which we will hear shortly).
-The other was that, for the reason described in section Error!
-Reference source not found., No central office code could begin with "1", or have "1" as its second digit, and so by assigning "112" for "long distance", we did not "waste" any potential central office code.
+The other was that, for the reason described in section 10, No central office code could begin with "1", or have "1" as its second digit, and so by assigning "113" for information, we did not "waste" any potential central office code.

-So, this concept having been accepted, other "11N" codes were assigned for similar "service" purposes, typically "114" to reach what was then called "Information" (now, "Directory Assistance) "116" to reach repair service, and "118" to reach the telephone company business office.
+So, this concept having been accepted, other "11N" codes were assigned for similar "service" purposes, such as "114" to reach repair service and so forth.

-In the figure we see, as we saw earlier, that if an apparent digit "1" (perhaps actually a preliminary pulse) was the first thing received, the 1st selected extended the connector to an auxiliary 2nd selector.
+In the figure we see, as we saw earlier, that if an apparent digit "1" (perhaps actually a preliminary pulse) was the first thing received, the 1st selector extended the connection to an auxiliary 2nd selector.
 If the next digit was not "1", then it was presumed to be the first digit of the number, and the process proceeds as discussed above.

-But if the auxiliary 1st selector received an apparent "1", we conclude that this all was no accident but in fact the user had dialed "11".
+But if the auxiliary 1st selector also received an apparent "1", we conclude that this all was no accident but in fact the user had dialed "11", presumably the first 2 digits of a service code (let's assume "113").
 Thus the call is extended to a auxiliary service code selector.
-Then when the user dials "2", that selector goes to its 2nd level, and hunts over trunks to long distance operators.
+Then when the user dials "3", that selector goes to its 3rd level, and hunts over trunks to information operators.